Blog News

 Each text includes a DVD with lessons to help the student understand what they need to learn.
 Not every lesson has a video to accompany it.
 The video will start with a concept that is worked out over a few lessons, and then either added onto or changed in the next video.

-The books begin with a list of materials needed to complete the volume.
+In The Artistic Pursuits program, the books begin with a list of materials needed to complete the volume.
 The lists contain art materials specific to a lesson, household items, and a list of items to buy that will create an art library that you can use throughout the course.
 The more volumes you complete, the larger your art library will become meaning you will not have to buy new supplies for each volume.

 The books are written clearly, with illustrations to help communicate the concept and aid the student in communicating their own version of art.
 They can be done by an older, self-motivated student, or used to instruct younger students.
 Where relevant, there is instruction on how to teach the lesson to a class of students.